bernhardAxonIvy/doc/source/neo-designer/serversetup.rst

 Server setup
 ------------

-The setup of an Axon Ivy Engine for the low-code development with the NEO Designer is straight forward.
+The setup of an |ivy-engine| for the low-code development with the NEO Designer is straight forward.
 Download the Axon Ivy Engine suitable for your system.
 Install the engine following the :ref:`Engine Guide <engine-guide>`.
 Start the engine.
 It will run in DEMO-MODE.